 an original screenplay by Sandy Ibrahim

 Inanna, the powerful and alluring Sumerian queen, defies the Sky Gods and abandons her throne to comfort her widowed sister, Ereshkigal, Queen of the Underworld.
-After a grueling and humiliating descent, Inanna is sentenced to die for a crime she did not know she’d committed.
+After a gruelling and humiliating descent, Inanna is sentenced to die for a crime she did not know she’d committed.

 Over four thousand years ago, in the cradle of civilization, Sumerian’s most beloved deity was the goddess Inanna, Queen of Heaven and Earth.